tracyjohnson213/tracker/README.md

 ## Bugs

-* (Mobile Navbar) Navbar not displayed on mobile device.

-* (Scholarship List page) Dates should display in m-d-Y format.
+* High Priority - (Scholarship List page) Dates should display in m-d-Y format.

-* (Scholarship List page) Filter Categories, All Categories should reset list displayed.
+* High Priority - (Scholarship List page) Filter Categories, All Categories should reset list displayed.

-* (Scholarship List page) Filter Statuses should reset list displayed.
+* High Priority - (Scholarship List page) Filter Statuses should reset list displayed.

+* High Priority - (Delete Scholarship) Wrong scholarship name displayed in modal.

+* High Priority - (Filter by status) Results should update when status is selected from dropdown.

+* High Priority - (Admin - Add user) Wrong user name displayed in modal.

 * (Add Scholarship) When document with quantity field selected value should update to 1.

-* (Add Scholarship) Input of note should start at left.

 * (Edit Scholarship) When document with quantity field selected value should update to 1.

-* (Delete Scholarship) Wrong scholarship name displayed in modal.

-* (Filter by status) Results should update when status is selected from dropdown.

-* (Admin - Add user) System should assign default password to user and notify them by email.

-* (Admin - Add user) Wrong user name displayed in modal.

 ## Deployment